 The building is connected to street mains water supply.
-We are working with Watercare to get a smart meter installed for the building.
+Axis building now has a smart water meter installed by Watercare, and we hope that Cumulus will soon also.
 This may help for early identification of leaks and is useful to understand your consumption over time and spot opportunities for savings.